hisaac/PlainPasta/README.md

 ## ⚠️ Plain Pasta is no longer under active development ⚠️

 This was a really fun project to work on, but I will no longer be actively developing on the project.
 I'm leaving it here in case there is any code that could still be useful to others.
+Check out the release notes for a little more information if you'd like: https://github.com/hisaac/PlainPasta/releases/tag/1.3.0

 If you're looking for something like Plain Pasta that _is_ still being developed, I'll direct you to the excellent [Pure Paste](https://sindresorhus.com/pure-paste) by [@sindresorhus](https://github.com/sindresorhus).
 It does everything I had hoped for Plain Pasta to do someday, and then some.